 Accommodations are not retroactive.
 Any grades or actions you take in class before the professor is notified of the need for accommodation usually cannot be changed.
 This is another reason to meet with Accessibility Services before the semester begins.

 You should not request accommodations directly from the course instructor without having an accommodation memo from Accessibility Services.
 An accommodation memo will be provided after you consult with us.

 These are examples of accommodations that Accessibility Services has provided in the past.
 Since accommodations are decided on a case-by-case basis, this is not a complete list.

 - access to lecture notes

 - adaptive technology

 - permission to audio record lectures

 Your disability information is not kept alongside your other college records.
-Disability Services takes your right to privacy seriously and we only disclose disability-related information with the faculty and staff on a need-to-know basis.
-Additional information about your privacy and records is available in Gateway's Student Handbook, page 49 and 50, notifications of rights under Family Educational Rights and Privacy Act (FERPA).
+Accessibility Services takes your right to privacy seriously and we only disclose disability-related information with the faculty and staff on a need-to-know basis.
+Additional information about your privacy and records is available in Gateway's Student Handbook, notifications of rights under Family Educational Rights and Privacy Act (FERPA).

 Contact Accessibility Services